franleplant/nosleepjavascript-blog/content/blog/ibridge/index.md

 ibridge let's you

-- retrieve data from the child to the parent.
+- Retrieve data from the child to the parent.
-- implement complex communication flows between parent and child iframes.
+- Implement complex communication flows between parent and child iframes.
-- pre stablish a communication flow via a simple **handshake** _protocol_.
+- Pre establish a communication flow via a simple **handshake** _protocol_.

 ## How it works